SilkMC/silk/silk-igui/docs/Module.md

 ### Create a new gui

-The [igui][net.axay.silk.igui.igui] function opens up a new gui builder.
-Use the [page][net.axay.silk.igui.GuiBuilder.page] function to add a new page to this gui, you can that function as often as you want.
+The [igui][net.silkmc.silk.igui.igui] function opens up a new gui builder.
+Use the [page][net.silkmc.silk.igui.GuiBuilder.page] function to add a new page to this gui, you can that function as often as you want.

 ```kotlin